jyirrell/capstone/README.md

 Initially, R^2 training scores on both Random Forest and Decision Tree models were very high (over 0.8), however the R^2 scores on the test data were significantly lower (in some cases negative!), as were the cross validated scores.
 This suggested that both models were heavily overfit on the training data and deploying these models on unseen data (such as the test data) would result in predictions that were a long way off the actual values.
 As such, these models were then tuned with GridSearchCV ( while Linear Regressor was regularised and tuned with ElasticNetCV), to find the parameters that reduced overfitting and gave the best score on the test data.
 However this also resulted in the effect of the air pollution on the predictions being completely removed.
-The coefficients for each air pollutant in the LinearRegression model were turned down to 0 by ElasticNet regularisation and the GridSearchCV optimised DecisonTree and RandomForest models both had 0 for feature importance in all air pollutants
+The coefficients for each air pollutant in the Linear Regression model were turned down to 0 by ElasticNet regularisation and the GridSearchCV optimised Decison Tree and Random Forest models both had 0 for feature importance in all air pollutants

 ## Conclusions